My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 4. At the bottom right, you will find an Update All button that automatically updates missing or outdated drivers on your laptop.

 After clicking on Update All, you will be asked to upgrade.
-Reboot your PC, then confirm if the issue is still there or not.
+Reboot your PC, then confirm whether the issue is still there.
 If the problem still exists, try another method.

 2.)
 Via Registry Editor